 PREFIRE (Polar Radiant Energy in the Far-InfraRed Experiment)

-Polar Radiant Energy in the Far-InfraRed Experiment (PREFIRE) will quantify the radiative processes effected by changing temperatures in the Arctic.
+The Polar Radiant Energy in the Far-InfraRed Experiment (PREFIRE), externally led by UW-Madison PREFIRE home, will quantify the radiative processes effected by changing temperatures in the Arctic.”

 The Multi-Angle Imager for Aerosols (MAIA) instrument is currently in development